Notre Dame Fighting Irish football rivalries: Stanford

 The Fighting Irish have a rivalry with the Stanford Cardinal for the Legends Trophy, a combination of Fighting Irish crystal with California redwood.
 The two teams first met in the 1925 Rose Bowl, then played each other in 1942 and again in 1963–64.

-The modern series began in 1988 when Notre Dame sought out a school to play out west over Thanksgiving weekend during the years that USC plays in South Bend.
-The series has been played annually except in 1995–96.
-The rivalry has become more competitive in recent years, during the tenures of Stanford coaches Jim Harbaugh and David Shaw.
-Notre Dame and Stanford are regularly ranked in the U.S. News & World Report top 20 best colleges in America, and both share a mission to develop student athletes that can compete in the classroom and on the football field.
+The modern series began in 1988 when Notre Dame sought out a school to play out west over Thanksgiving weekend during the years that USC plays in Indiana.

+The series has been played annually except in 1995–96 and 2020.
+The rivalry has become competitive in some years, particularly during the tenures of Stanford coaches Jim Harbaugh and David Shaw.
+Notre Dame and Stanford are regularly ranked in the U.S. News & World Report top 20 best colleges in the United States, and both share a mission to develop student athletes that can excel in the classroom and on the football field.
 As a result, both schools often compete for similar types of athletes in recruiting.

-Notre Dame leads the series 19–11.
+Notre Dame leads the series 23–14.
 When the game is played in Palo Alto, it is usually the last game on Stanford's schedule (as has been the case since 1999), one week after the Cardinal plays archrival Cal in The Big Game.
-All but two of the games in South Bend have been played in October; the only exceptions, in 2010 and 2018, were on the last Saturday of September.
+All but two of the games in Indiana have been played in October; the only exceptions, in 2010 and 2018, were on the last Saturday of September.

-The 2020 game, scheduled to be played in South Bend on Saturday October 10, was canceled because of the COVID-19 pandemic, along with all other non-conference games involving Pac-12 schools.
+The 2020 game, scheduled to be played at Notre Dame on Saturday October 10, was canceled because of the COVID-19 pandemic, along with all other non-conference games involving Pac-12 schools.
 Notre Dame's rivalry games with USC and Navy were also canceled.